1,000+ Opportunities

 and Alys Smith, the Collaborative at West Virginia University works to use West Virginia’s outdoor assets to ignite the economy, develop world-class recreational infrastructure and expand outdoor educational opportunities.
 Learn More about the Smith OEDC Picture Yourself In #AlmostHeaven

-Based on current listing details, eligibility includes: Remote workers who relocate to participating mountain towns in West Virginia; specific eligibility details available in separate Terms, Conditions & Eligibility Requirements document.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Remote workers who relocate to participating mountain towns in West Virginia; full eligibility details in a separate Terms, Conditions & Eligibility Requirements document linked from the site.
+Confirm the full requirements in the official notice before applying.